Ash (band): Kablammo! (2012–2016)

 In November 2012, the band played some US dates with Weezer and went on to headline their own shows on the East Coast.
 They played at South by Southwest in Austin, Texas in 2013, along with seven other US cities, and supported the Smashing Pumpkins at Wembley Arena.
+Despite having achieved much success throughout the U.K. and Europe (among other regions) as well as extensively touring the U.S., Ash had not achieved as much success in the U.S.

-After declaring in 2007 that Ash would no longer release albums, the band brought out new long-player Kablammo! in May 2015.
+After declaring in 2007 that Ash would no longer release albums, the band released the album Kablammo! in May 2015.
 It was preceded by the single "Cocoon", and "Free" and "Machinery" were released as follow-up singles.
 In December 2016 the live album Live on Mars: London Astoria 1997 was released, and supported by a tour.

 Islands, their return to Infectious and Tav's Management (2017–present)

 Islands was released on 18 May 2018, preceded by the single "Buzzkill", with vocals from Damien O'Neill and Mickey Bradley from the Undertones.
-The band released a second single, "Annabel", in April 2018, and a third, "Did Your Love Burn Out?", in May to coincide with the album release.
+The band released a second single, "Annabel", in April 2018, and a third, "Confessions in the Pool", in May to coincide with the album release.

+On 14 June 2023, "Race the Night" was released as the first single from their upcoming album of the same name.
+The album was released in September 2023.
+"Like a God" and "Usual Places" were released as follow up singles.

+In April 2025, Ash released a cover the Harry Belafonte song, "Jump in the Line".
+In July they announced their new album, Ad Astra, and released lead single "Give Me Back My World".
+The album was released in October 2025.